 It does an amazing job of proofreading your emails, assignments, social media posts, messages, documents and make them clear and impactful.

 Grammarly Review 2020: How much does Grammarly Premium cost?

 Actually, Grammarly comes in both Free and Premium plans.
 However, considering an individual user, Premium plans have three different pricing for three subscriptions; Monthly, Quarterly and Annual.

 Monthly premium plan cost $29.95 per month, Quarterly costs $19.98 per month, billed as $59.95 in total, and annual costs $11.66/month, billed as $139.95.

 They run multiple campaigns and events where you can get the Grammarly for the price discounted as high as 55%.
-And currently, in the occasion of the New Year 2019, Grammarly is giving away a 46% discount off the annual plan, billing as $75 only for a year.
+And currently, on the occasion of the New Year 2020, Grammarly is giving away a 46% discount off the annual plan, billing as $75 only for a year.

 ALSO, READ: How to get Grammarly Premium for Free?